 This is what you should focus on.
 Leave the rest for the job interview where going into detail will be necessary.

-10. Hire a counselor
+10. Hire a counsellor

 If you’re worried that your CV isn’t written in the best way and you don’t know how best to change it, get in touch with an expert.
 Yes, it will cost money, but the help of a professional who clearly understands your resume’s purpose and objectives will be very helpful.